jamezmca/the-ultimate-guide-to-getting-hired/README.md

 [[!hyr-sh-banner](/hyrsh_banner%20v2.png)](https://www.hyr.sh)

-# How To Get Hired - The Complete Guide 🔥
+# How to Accelerate your Job Hunt and Get Hired Faster

+By James McArthur | Founder & CEO of Hyr.sh | Software Engineer

 This comprehensive guide will teach you everything you need to know to master the job application process, become the best candidate for the job, and get hired ✅